 Bader House is designed with our residents’ needs in mind.
 Like “Yes, you can go outside in the backyard.
 It’s secure.”
 “Yes, you can see as the chef prepares lunch or dinner.
 It’s safe.”
 “Yes, I could use your help watering the plants.
 It’s purposeful.”

 I became a Certified Nurses Aide.
-This gave me insight to understand how to motivate someone who is going to care for your mother, father or friend.
+This gave me the insight to understand how to motivate someone who is going to care for your mother, father, or friend.
 We don’t work from the top down.
 To create success, we need to work together.
 Our caregivers are inspired because they know they are involved in a very different model.

 Founder & Owner